aplteam/Tatin/docs/InstallingTheTatinServer.md

 There is a separate document available that discusses how to do this: [Run Dyalog behind Apache](./RunDyalogBehindApache.html "RunDyalogBehindApache.html").

-In case you hide the Tatin Server behind, say, an Apache server, on the same machine there might be no need to use encryption (https).
+In case you hide the Tatin Server behind, say, an Apache server on the same machine there might be no need to use encryption (https).

 ## The `[MSG]` section